Profile - Tom Frost / Tartan Software

 Although Tom had created his own adventure system, he wasn’t averse to publishing games on his Tartan label that had been made using other tools.
 The Quilled games of Gladys and Gerry Officer (Shipwreck, Castle Eerie, Prince of Tyndal, The Crown of Ramhotep, and The Prospector) were all well received by critics and adventure players alike.

 Another Quilled game, Rays, by author Audrey Meredith, didn’t go down as well with reviewers.
 At least, not initially.
-Respected adventure columnist Tony Bridge panned the game when he covered a pre-release version in Computer & Video Games magazine.
+Respected adventure columnist Keith Campbell panned the game when he covered a pre-release version in Computer & Video Games magazine.

 Tartan Software’s Six-in-One tape was a novel twist on a compilation tape.
 Not only was it incredibly good value, but it was also aimed at beginner-level adventurers.
 It presented a collection of games, usually referred to as the Door series.
 Each one gradually increased in difficulty and featured plenty of help for newcomers to the genre.